NotAShelf/nyx/README.md

-I often switch devices, due to a myriad of reasons, and regardless of the reason, I would like to be able to get my new devices up and running in minutes without having to move a bunch of files from one device to another.
+I often switch devices, due to a myriad of reasons, and regardless of the reason, I would like to be able to get my new devices up and running in minutes without having to move a bunch of files and various configurations from one device to another.
 Thanks to the declarative nature of NixOS, not only can I install my previous system to a new host almost entirely identically, I can also bootstrap a new host for a new machine in minutes with my personal abstractions.